This post may contain affiliate links. Read our disclosure page for full details.

 Knowing and accepting this equips you to adapt together, and reminds you to check in periodically to make sure you’re continuing to grow in the same direction.

 It’s also a great lesson that people are endlessly fascinating.
-While you might think being with one person “for the rest of your life” sounds boring, stop to consider that you’re really going to be in a relationship with several different versions of that person.
-That’s bound to be a thrilling adventure.
+While you might think that being with one person “for the rest of your life” sounds boring, stop to consider that you’re really going to be in a relationship with several different versions of that person. hat’s bound to be a thrilling adventure.
+You’ll continually be learning new things about each other, especially if you make the time to have conversations and ask meaningful questions.

 While you’re changing and transforming during your lifetime, it’s wise to work on becoming a better person than you were yesterday.
 This is a gift both to yourself and to your partner (and it is the epitome of healthy relationship goals).